 Be sure to include a personal bio and an “about” page that includes topics you’re interested in or have experience with.

 Lastly, set up social profiles to maximize your online reach.
-Join The Freelance Forum or writers’ groups on LinkedIn and connect with other writers that align with your style and interests.
+Check out the writers’ groups on LinkedIn and connect with other writers that align with your style and interests.

 4. Networking as a successful freelance writer